Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning

-\textbf{Multi-Task Attack Optimization} - We first reformulate the original single task adversarial optimization introduced in Eq.~\ref{equ:op_ori} by decomposing $\delta = \eta \cdot \beta$.
-Here $\eta$ represents the magnitude of the perturbation. $\beta$ represents the signed gradient direction vector, with values $\{-1,0,1\}$.
-We reformulate the optimization problem of gradient-based attacks as follows:
+We first reformulate the original single-task adversarial optimization introduced in Eq.~\ref{equ:op_ori} by decomposing $\delta = \eta \cdot \beta$.
+Here, $\eta$ represents the magnitude of the perturbation. $\beta$ represents the signed gradient direction vector, with values $\{-1,0,1\}$.

-The above formulation is for attacking a single task.
-Attacking multiple tasks simultaneously in a multi-task model is fundamentally a multi-objective optimization problem.
-In this case, each objective function corresponds to one task.
-In adversarial machine learning, attacks are traditionally measured on a single task using one objective function that measures attack success rate~\cite{croce2020reliable} or robustness~\cite{tramer2020adaptive}.
-However, in MTL when evaluating two or more attacks, there is no single metric, as there are multiple tasks and each task has its own objective function value.
-This makes comparing two different attacks in MTL challenging.
+The above formulation is used to attack a single task.
+However, attacking multiple tasks simultaneously in a multi-task model is fundamentally a multi-objective optimization problem.
+Specifically, since there are multiple tasks and each task has its own objective functions, there is no single metric that can measure the multi-task attack success as the attack success rate~\cite{croce2020reliable} used in single-task attack.
+Therefore, we formulate the multi-task attack optimization problem with a multi-task--specific objective function that aligns with the standard practice of assessing model performance in MTL.

-Therefore, we formulate the multi-task attack optimization problem with a multi-task-specific objective function that aligns with the standard practice of assessing model performance in MTL.
 A multi-task model's performance is typically measured by Average Relative Accuracy (ARA), denoted as $\Delta Acc$, as opposed to using absolute values~\cite{sun2019adashare,zhang2022automtl}.
-The metric ARA compares the task performance of a given multi-task model $M$ to that of a baseline model $B$.
-The ARA of a multi-task model is computed as:
+The ARA metric compares the performance of a given multi-task model $M$ to that of a baseline model $B$:

-where $N$ is the number of tasks. $\Delta Acc$ is the average difference in accuracy between $Acc_{M,t_i}$ and $Acc_{B,t_i}$ across all tasks $t_i$, normalized by the accuracy of $B$.
-A higher $\Delta Acc$ indicates a better model performance compared to the baseline.
+where $N$ is the number of tasks. $\Delta Acc$ is the average difference in accuracy between $Acc_{M,t_i}$ and $Acc_{B,t_i}$ in all tasks $t_i$, normalized by the accuracy of $B$.
+A higher $\Delta Acc$ indicates better model performance compared to the baseline.

-When attacking a multi-task model, the goal is to substantially reduce the task performance of $M$ relative to $B$, where now $B$ represents the model before the attack and $M$ denotes the model after the attack. $\Delta Acc$ will be a negative value and the higher its absolute value is, the more effective the attack is.
-To find a perturbation direction $\beta$ that is the most effective, we reformulate the objective function in Eq.~\ref{equ:op_ori_beta} as follows:
+When attacking a multi-task model, the goal is to substantially reduce the task performance of $M$ relative to $B$, where now $B$ represents the model before the attack and $M$ denotes the model after the attack. $\Delta Acc$ will be a negative value, and the higher its absolute value is, the more effective the attack is.
+To find a perturbation direction $\beta$ that is the most effective, we reformulate the objective function in Eq.~\ref{equ:op_ori_beta}: